sam-kinstlinger/Robotics-Perception-Planning-Textbook/README.md

 This textbook is a joint effort by four educators and researchers in robotics, machine learning, perception, and planning at the University of Maryland, College Park: **Samuel Kinstlinger**, **Andrew Xu**, **Sameer Chawla**, and **Brian Fugh**.

 Each author brings research and industry experience spanning both perception and planning, contributing complementary expertise to the project.
 The textbook originated as an internal guide for students joining their research team.
 Frustrated by the prevalence of black-box explanations—where textbooks often present only the procedural steps of algorithms without conveying the underlying reasoning—the authors set out to create a resource that emphasizes deep, principled understanding.
 This textbook reflects their commitment to transparent, derivation-driven pedagogy that equips students not only to use robotics algorithms, but to truly understand and improve them.

+Contact for Questions or Comments: sammypaulk@icloud.com

 ---